 Located in Dublin, N.H., this network of trails offers views toward Crotched Mountain and the Wapack Range as well as of Mount Monadnock itself.

 Please note that the trails on this map may not be up-to-date as the Dublin School works on its network of ski trails that often cross the hiking trails and may cause reroutes or detours.
 All trails are still passable and you should be able to find your way.
 Thank you for your patience while our neighbors improve their trails!

 Located in Rindge, N.H., this trail takes you along the edge of Converse Meadow Pond and through a hemlock grove.

 Located in Peterborough, N.H., this trail crosses several conserved properties on its way from downtown to the summit of Pack Monadnock.

-As of 7/2017, this trail is closed due to construction and a washed-out bridge.
+As of 8/2017, this trail is open only to the pond, coming from Old Street Road.
+The section east of the pond and between East Mountain Road is closed.
 Sorry for any inconvenience!
 Further updates will be posted here.

 Porcupine Falls Trail

 Located in Gilsum, N.H., this trail follows White Brook to a small waterfall that was a favorite picnic destination of the Calhoun family.

 Located in Swanzey, N.H., this trail takes you to the top of Hewes Hill and includes a stop at the Tippin Rock, a massive glacial erratic for which the farm is named.

 Located in Jaffrey, N.H., this island in the center of Thorndike Pond is a favorite destination for paddlers, with the option to get out and stretch your legs and have a picnic.